Engaging Our Faith – Prayer for Justice (United Church of Christ)

 As people of faith, united in our belief that every human being is a child of God, created in the image of God and beloved by God, we promote the full humanity and dignity of every person, the sacredness of all Creation, and the opportunity for everyone to achieve their full potential by calling for:

 We begin and end with the conviction that all persons are equally valued by God, and we advocate for a society that values the sacred worth of every person – no exceptions.
-Remembering that both the Hebrew and Christian Scriptures call us to love our neighbors as ourselves, and that the Biblical definition of a neighbor is everyone, we reject any and every form of discrimination and insist that all persons should have equal access to housing, education, employment opportunities, social services, and medical care, as well as equal voting rights.
+Remembering that both the Hebrew and Christian Scriptures call us to love our neighbors as ourselves, and that the Biblical definition of a neighbor is everyone, we reject any and every form of discrimination and insist that all persons should have equal access to housing, education, employment opportunities, social services, and medical care, as well as equal voting rights and fair treatment in our judicial system.

 • Elimination of hunger and poverty, and enactment of policies benefiting the most vulnerable.